 Utility Corridor Trail

 The planned trail is approximately 5,400 linear feet in length and will begin on the west side of El Dorado Hills Boulevard, directly across from Stephen Harris Park, where it will intersect the heavily used County Class I path running alongside El Dorado Hills Boulevard.
-The trail will extend west through the corridor, cross Hensley Circle and continue down through treed open space where it will outlet at Beatty Drive.
+The trail will extend west through the corridor, cross Hensley Circle and continue down through treed open space with a pedestrian bridge covering a seasonal stream and continue on to Beatty Drive.

 Many El Dorado Hills residents already walk and bike this informal trail.
 It will become the District’s second recognized trail after the New York Creek Trail.

-Trail improvements will include grading and realignment of the trail to reduce steepness and improve safety, resurfacing portions of the existing road/trail and top with base rock, a pedestrian/bike bridge over a stream channel, log fencing or other barrier to "direct" pedestrians and bikers, preservation of the existing trails, and two formalized road crossings at Hensley Circle.
+Trail improvements will include clearing, grubbing, grading and realignment of the trail to reduce steepness and improve safety, resurfacing portions of the existing utility road/trail and top with base rock, add and restore native soil trail, a 50 foot pedestrian/bike bridge with abutments over a stream channel with timber retaining wall, tree removal, rock slope protection, drainage, site stabilization, trail barriers (log fencing/post and cable fencing) to "direct" pedestrians and bikers, and two formalized road crossings (striping) with necessary signage at Hensley Circle East and West.

 Current Project Status